charlieMonroe/libobjc-kern/README.md

 - __test__ - a module that tests basic runtime capabilities.
 - __test-foundation__ - a test module that tests that the Foundation classes work.

-First, you will need to build your own compiler.
+You need to be using a special build of clang.
+There is a pre-built binary included (`clang/clang.tgz` - you need to unarchive it), built on FreeBSD 10 - it may not work on your system.
+If it works, you can skip on the next two paragraphs.

+If it doesn't work on your system, you need to compile it.
 Use this guide to check out clang: http://clang.llvm.org/get_started.html - but don't compile it yet, since you need to update the source with files in the `libobjc-kern/clang` directory first.

 There's a `Install.sh` script that installs these files, however, you may need to modify some of them since the LLVM project changes quite quickly and they may be already dated.
 The installation script assumes that there is a `llvm` directory in the same directory as the `libobjkern` directory, however, you can specify your own path as an argument.

-Unfortunately, you need to go further than just building the compiler, you need to replace the default `cc` with it, and not just by defining the `CC` env variable as that applies only to `.c` files according to the FreeBSD kernel module makefiles - everything else falls back to `cc` - the easiest way is to do the following:
+Unfortunately, you need to go further than just building the compiler, you need to replace the default `cc` with it, and not just by defining the `CC` env variable as that applies only to `.c` files according to the FreeBSD kernel module makefiles (which `.m` files aren't) - everything else falls back to `cc` - the easiest way is to do the following:

 ```
 sudo mv /usr/bin/cc /usr/bin/_cc